-The exceptionally delayed new entrance to Bank tube station looks increasingly close to be opened at last.
+The exceptionally delayed new entrance to Bank tube station looks increasingly close to being opened at last.

 The new entrance is being provided as part of the planning permission for the massive Bloomberg groundscraper that was recently completed, and will provide a direct link to the Waterloo & City line platforms.